The Contractor Spending $4,000 a Month on SEO for 20 Years Has an Unfair Advantage. Here's What It Actually Built.

 Five Assets Compound Inside a Long SEO Investment

-Pages that consistently satisfy searchers can earn links, branded searches, repeat visits, and stable visibility.
-History isn't immunity from competition, but it gives the site more evidence than a new page starts with.
+• Historical performance.
+Useful pages can earn links, branded searches, repeat visits, and stable visibility.
+History isn’t immunity from competition, but it gives the site more evidence than a new page starts with.

 What a Responsible First 18 Months Can Look Like